How good are the traditional stuffed cabbage rolls? Exceptionally good, I know but the question and the reality

 Lucky for them, I do make them almost, almost whenever we fancy them.
 Cabbage is not always everybody’s cup of tea but

 Convinced’ish’?
 Want to give give it a try and a go?
 Come on, go for it!

 Oh , that added bacon, the smokiness, the fresh herbs added makes this dish such a desirable one.

-In terms of cabbage type you may want to use, you can go for fresh one or sour/ pickled one, depending on what you like and which one you know best, not to say that you should try it both ways.
+Well, in terms of cabbage type, you can go for fresh, sour/pickled one, depending on what you like.
+Use the one you know best, not to say that you should try it both ways.
+Wish fresh or pickled.
 It’s equally delicious and worth a try to see which one you may like best.

-I am a big fan of cabbage and I particularly like cabbage casserole dish a little bit (more) on the spicy side, in
+I am a big fan of cabbage and I particularly like cabbage casserole dish – a little on the spicy side.
+In

-I will also have to mention that, particularly around winter time this cabbage casserole with mince and rice is a real warming dish and we tend to have it with polents on the side and a dollop of creme fraiche.
+I have to mention that particularly around winter time this cabbage casserole with mince and rice is a real warming, comforting dish.
+We love it served with polenta on the side and a dollop of creme fraiche.
 Oh, soo good!

 Cabbage casserole with beef mince and fresh herbs

 - 1 medium cabbage fresh or sour -roughly chopped

 - 400 g mince beef *